 Large Down Payments Needed

-On top of that, most mortgage lenders require that real estate investment deals have at least twenty to thirty percent down payment before they’ll fund the deal – an astronomical amount of cash for the typical investor.
+On top of that, most mortgage lenders require that real estate investment deals have at least twenty to thirty percent down payment before they’ll fund the deal.
+That can be an astronomical amount of cash for the typical investor.

-A small residential home costing $100,000 would require a down payment of $20,000 to $30,000, not including closing costs and the money needed to perform any repairs or improvements.
+A small residential home costing $100,000 would require a down payment of $20,000 to $30,000.
+And that’s not including closing costs and the money needed to perform any repairs or improvements.

 This is not to say that traditional real estate investing isn’t for you.
-Only you can decide whether or not you want to own brick and mortar properties, however it’s important to know up front the cash needed and the work involved before becoming a direct owner of rental properties or fix and flip properties.
+Only you can decide whether or not you want to own brick and mortar properties.
+However it’s important to know up front the cash needed and the work involved before you become a direct owner of rental properties or fix and flip properties.

 Is Fundrise Legit?